HTML Tutorial 1

 However you MUST understand that NO ONE on the WWW will be able to view it from their web browser until you UPLOAD it to your chosen Online Web Host Server...

-This UPLOADING will be discussed in our Next Lesson using any FTP Program that you choose...
+This UPLOADING will be discussed in my Next Lesson using any FTP Program that you choose...

 Now click open the top left button, and click "New"